 The French do love their food, quality over quantity as a general rule here.
 However, they also offset this love of food, and the preparation that goes into it, with fast food.
 Goodness, do they love their fast foods!
 They are the second largest consumers of McDonalds after the Americans.
 Vraiment.
 Truly.

-And then there is pizza.
-Our little village is spoiled for choice on what we’ve dubbed Pizza night, with a wood fired pizza oven they put out on the sidewalk, enticing you with its handmade aromas and a chance to talk with our local baker.
+And then there is pizza, a national staple.
+Even my little village offers fresh pizzas.
+The boulangerie (bakery) has a pizza night, with a wood fired pizza oven they put out on the sidewalk, enticing you with its handmade aromas and a chance to talk with our local baker.
 The difference here is that people simply just don’t consume large quantities.
 A pizza here is only one size.
 Generally about 30 cm or 12 inches, and is often shared between 2 or more.

 More Stereotypes and Misconceptions

 Similar to any other country, there are differences between city life and country life.
 One is, dare I say, more refined or rigid, the latter more relaxed.
-But whichever one believes, what we have discovered is the French friendliness and willingness to assist.
+But whichever one believes, what I have discovered here is the French friendliness and willingness to assist.
 A truly wonderful discovery.

 Look lost in France and it won’t be long before someone approaches to offer assistance.
 Drop something along the way, it will have been picked up and put at eye view, wherever possible, should you retrace your steps to try and find it, even in Paris.
 Once you know this, you suddenly start to see the odd glove, hat, child’s toy, etc. dotted about on building ledges and fences everywhere.